jerlendds/osintbuddy/README.md

 #### Collective intelligence through collaborative workspaces

 - We want to create a platform that promotes collective intelligence.
 Consider currently popular collaborative workspaces such as Notion, Logseq, or Obsidian integrated seamlessly into our data workspace.
-A system where each individual user contributes to the pool of knowledge, where insights from your workspaces can be published and enagaged with by a global community.
-Where every connection made, every data source integrated, every plugin created and shared by members of our community contributes to advancing your insights and the community behind the OSINTBuddy project.
+A system where each individual user contributes to the pool of knowledge, where insights from your workspaces can be published and engaged with by a global community.
+Where every connection made, every data source integrated, every plugin created and shared by members of our community contributes to advancing your insights.

 #### Intuitive search and discovery tools

-- To make the 'needle-hunt' in the haystack of the internet a breeze, we plan to include intuitive search and discovery tools.
-We want you to be able to interact with our algorithms, search for particular data, apply advanced query filters, data layouts, and more so you can uncover insights that matter via an easy-to-navigate web-based interface.
+- We want you to be able to interact with our algorithms, search for particular data, apply advanced query filters, data layouts, and more so you can uncover insights that matter via an easy-to-navigate web-based interface.

 #### Real-time monitoring